Gabriellsa7/RepertoireManagementWeb/README.md

 ﻿# Repertoire Management

 Repertoire Management is an ASP.NET Razor Pages web application developed for the Web 2 course project.
 It is designed to help musicians manage bands, songs, and repertoires for live performances.
+The system also includes real-time synchronization, allowing the band leader—during a live show—to instantly change the song, which updates for all members simultaneously, ensuring everyone stays on the same page during the performance.

 ## 🎯 Features